yanganto/relayer-game/README.md

 The challenging time of block may be extended with `graceful period` for relayer only.
 The `graceful period` will be calculate by `graceful_function` when implementing.

-### relayers-take-over mode
+### relayers-extend mode
-The `relayer-take-over` mode is similar to the `relayer-challengers` mode, and the challenger need to provide headers to express the different opinions.
+The `relayer-extend` mode is similar to the `relayer-challengers` mode, and the challenger need to provide headers to express the different opinions.
 In this mode the challengers should submit header to prevent the evil challengers to mal-response easy and DoS the system.
 However, there is still no the rule `Once in participate all` for `Estoppel`, so there is some rare case without confirm block at all.